-Again, the business of a sole trader or a firm may be converted into a company or the business may be sold to an existing company.
+The business of a sole trader or a firm may be converted into a company or the business may be sold to an existing company.
 In both cases, the transaction becomes a business acquisition or business purchase.
-The company, which acquires or purchases the business of another, is called Purchaser or Vendee (Purchasing Company) and the seller is called Vendor.

-The Vendor firm (which sells the business) and the purchasing company will have to agree about the price to be exchanged for the acquisition of a business.
-The purchase price or the purchase consideration is the price payable by the purchasing company to the Vendor concern as a consideration for the business taken over.
-Such price is determined by an agreement between the Vendor and the Vendee.
-The price can be paid by the purchasing company in cash or in shares or in debentures.
+The purchase price, or purchase consideration, is the price payable by the purchasing company to the vendor as a consideration for the business taken over.
+This price is determined by an agreement between the vendor and vendee.

 Calculation of Purchase Consideration

-In certain cases, the purchase price is paid by a lump sum.
-In such cases, to determine whether the price paid is lower or higher than the value of net tangible assets of the business, it is necessary to compare the lump sum with the net tangible assets taken over.
+In certain cases, the purchase price is paid using a lump sum.
+In such cases, to determine whether the price paid is lower or higher than the value of the net tangible assets of the business, it is necessary to compare the lump sum with the net tangible assets taken over.

 (A) Net Asset Method